SUPPORTING REFUGEES' PHYSICAL AND FINANCIAL WELL-BEING

 Cash & Medical Assistance

 Both financial and medical assistance are provided to qualifying refugees for up to one year.
 A single refugee, without a dependent and who does not qualify for Medicaid or Temporary Assistance for Needy Families (TANF), is eligible to receive government assistance.

 The financial assistance provides refugees a $537 monthly stipend.
 The refugee must be seeking employment or have previously applied for social security income to qualify for this compensation.
 The medical assistance provides free health insurance to a refugee for up to one year.

 Did you know?

-Catholic Charities is the largest resettlement site throughout Kansas.
+Catholic Charities is one of the largest resettlement sites throughout Kansas.
 Many of the refugees that we serve flee from Burma, located in Southeast Asia.
 Ethnic groups represented include Chin, Karen and the Karenni.
 Other refugees travel from Bhutan, Iraq, Somalia, Congo, Eritrea, Iran, Afghanistan and Ukraine.

 Refugees with greater medical needs, such as the elderly, will work closely with a health navigator to develop a care plan.
 Health education classes will also be provided.
 The educational courses cover topics such as women’s health, access to specialists and insurance and benefits explanations.

 Catholic Charities provides individual, family and group therapy for refugees undergoing hardships.
 Adult refugee clients meet with a therapist as often as once per week.
 Most schools will provide therapy opportunities for children.